MartyC-137/martyc-137.github.io/_pages/about.md

 title: "About"
 ---

-Howdy! :cowboy_hat_face: I’m Martin, I'm a Data Engineer at Cooke Aquaculture.
+Hey there! :cowboy_hat_face: I'm Martin, I'm a Data Engineer at Cooke Aquaculture.
 I provide the organization with clean data for operational and analytical reporting.
-I play a role in everything that entails - getting the data from APIs, building and maintaining data pipelines, writing tons of SQL, cleaning data, creating data models, and occasionally, developing business intelligence reports.
-My favourite tools these days are Snowflake and Python.

-My technical skills include SQL (Snowflake, SQL Server), Python, Git, Bash, Docker, Boomi, Azure, Markdown, Power BI and Excel.
+I do a little bit of everything - from grabbing data from APIs and building data pipelines to writing tons of SQL, cleaning data, creating data models, and sometimes even making business intelligence reports.
+My go-to tools are currently Snowflake and Python, but I also know my way around technologies like SQL Server, Git, Bash, Powershell, Docker, Boomi, Azure, Markdown, Power BI, and Excel.

-In my free time I’m an avid mountain biker, DIYer and new dad.
-I also enjoy video games, board games, hanging out with my daughter, skiing and learning every day.
+When I'm not working, you can find me mountain biking, DIY-ing around the house, or hanging out with my daughter.
+I also enjoy video games, board games, skiing, and learning every day.